PARP Hearings and Hearing Types

 - PARPs are the first level of review in the property assessment complaint and appeal process.

-- A PARP hearing is a semi-formal, administrative tribunal, presided over by a panel of 3 people (a Chair and 2 members), appointed by the Minister of Municipal Affairs and Housing.
+- A PARP hearing is a semi-formal, administrative tribunal, presided over by a panel of 3 people (a Chair and 2 members), appointed by the Minister of Finance.

 Purpose of the hearing